abn-illia-lebid/abn-meetup/README.md

 **Functional tests** on the other hand don't care about your code, and test your whole application.

 **E2E tests** are heavy and demanding.
 But only they can mimic soul of the user.
-Their main usage is to ensure that application is working in harmony with your backend and external services.
+Their main application is to ensure that application is working in harmony with your backend and external services.

 We strive for inclusivity and want everybody have equal access to information. **Accessibility tests** will help you to find common problems that makes life even more difficult for people with disabilities.